We tested them in a real-world cloud stack to uncover which tool deserves a place in your monitoring arsenal (and why most teams need both).

 • Scaling: To handle more data and keep Prometheus running smoothly, the federation collects metrics from multiple servers in one place, making monitoring easier.
 Sharding spreads the workload across different servers, preventing overload.
 These methods help Prometheus scale and stay reliable.

-Users obtain the ability to set alerts in addition to creating event annotations.
-The redesign will deliver better performance through the combination of Prometheus recording rules and Grafana time range features when users write simple query structures.
+Users can set alerts in addition to creating event annotations.
+The redesign will deliver better performance by combining Prometheus recording rules and Grafana time-range features when users write simple query structures.

 System stability and data storage block compaction in TSDB occur through the merger process, which is dependent on scheduled monitoring operations.